Why is Net Working Capital Important in M&A?

 Negotiating the target and actual NWC amounts is where some acquisition deals get stuck because it seems everyone has a different idea of how to calculate NWC.

-Thus, in a cash-free, debt-free transaction, the standard calculation to find NWC is:
+Thus, in a cash-free, debt-free transaction, the standard net working capital calculation is as follows:

 The Importance of NWC in M&A